-CONDITIONS OF AWARD - IN ADDITION TO UTC-220
+CONDITIONS OF AWARD - IN ADDITION TO UTC-319

-University Terms and Conditions (UTC-220): UTC-220
+University Terms and Conditions (UTC-319): UTC-319

-The Delta Science Fellowship Program is a project that brings together young scientists, agency scientists and senior research mentors in collaborative data analysis and research projects relevant to the Delta Stewardship Council's (DSC) coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem.
-The Delta Science Fellowship Program involves a call for research proposals from junior scientists, with the backing of their research mentors, for research on priority topics identified in the 2022-2026 Science Action Agenda (SAA).
-The SAA is a four-year multidisciplinary science agenda for the Sacramento-San Joaquin Delta that prioritizes and aligns science actions to inform management decisions, fills gaps in knowledge, promotes collaborative science, builds the science infrastructure, and achieves the objectives of the Delta Science Plan.
+The Science Fellows Program is a project that brings together young scientists, agency scientists and senior research mentors in collaborative data analysis and research projects relevant to the Delta Stewardship Council's coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem.
+The Science Fellows Program involves a call for research proposals from junior scientists, with the backing of their research mentors, for research on priority topics identified in the Science Action Agenda (SAA).
+The SAA is a four-year science agenda for the Sacramento-San Joaquin Delta that prioritizes and aligns science actions to inform management decisions, fills gaps in knowledge, promotes collaborative science, builds the science infrastructure, and achieves the objectives of the Delta Science Plan.
 These actions were identified through a process that gathered input from the Delta science community, the public, and other groups such as the Delta Plan Interagency Implementation Committee and the Delta Independent Science Board.

-Delta Science Fellows are competitively selected from these proposals by a panel selected by the Delta Science Program (DSP) Lead Scientist and the Deputy Executive Officer for Science, in consultation with the Director of California Sea Grant.
-Selected Science Fellows shall be assigned for an approximately two-year period at the research mentor's university or research institution and in close association with a community mentor on the approved project.
-During the fellowships, the fellow and research and community mentors shall collaborate on the approved project, provide updated information on progress being made, and share any drafts of material to be published.
-The research mentor shall oversee the project, providing broad oversight and first-level peer review, and sharing information about progress back to the Council's Delta Science Program.
+Science Fellows are competitively selected from these proposals by a panel selected by the Delta Science Program Lead Scientist and the Deputy Executive Officer for Science, in consultation with the Director of California Sea Grant.
+Selected fellows will work for an approximately two-year period.
+Masters and pre-doctoral fellows will work at the research mentor's university or research institution.
+Postdoctoral fellows may work with research mentors from any academic research institution.
+All fellows will work in close association with a community mentor on the approved project.
+During the fellowships, the fellow, state staff, research and community mentors will collaborate on the approved project, provide updated information, progress information, and any drafts of material to be published.
+The research mentor will be in charge of the project, providing broad oversight, first-level peer review, and progress information back to California Sea Grant and the Delta Science Program.

 California Sea Grant sponsors and administers scientific research, fellowships, and panels of scientific advisors that contribute to the growing body of knowledge about coastal and marine resources and helps solve contemporary marine-related problems.
-California Sea Grant is the largest of the 34 Sea Grant programs nationwide and draws on the talents of scientists and engineers at public and private universities throughout the state.
+California Sea Grant is the largest of the 33 Sea Grant programs nationwide and draws on the talents of scientists and engineers at public and private universities throughout the state.
 It is administered by the University of California and is based at Scripps Institution of Oceanography in La Jolla.
-It receives and administers federal and state funding from the National Oceanic and Atmospheric Administration (NOAA) Sea Grant program, the California Resources Agency's Sea Grant Advisory Panel, and the California environmental license plate program.
-The staff at California Sea Grant has significant experience in science management and has conducted the Delta Science Fellowship Program since 2003, managing the selection and work of thirteen previous classes of fellows.
+It receives and administers federal and state funding from the National (federal NOAA) Sea Grant program, the California Resources Agency's Sea Grant Advisory Panel, and the California environmental license plate program.
+The staff at Sea Grant has significant experience in science management and has conducted the Delta Science Fellows Program since 2003, managing the selection and work of eleven previous classes of fellows.

-The California Sea Grant College Program has partnered with the Delta Stewardship Council Delta Science Program to administer its Delta Science Fellowship Program, subsequently entering into an agreement with the funding agency-the Delta Stewardship Council.
-In accordance with this agreement (No. DSC23011), California Sea Grant's responsibilities include requesting and reviewing proposals, financial and technical reports, publications and other deliverables, and no-cost extension and budget modification requests.
+The California Sea Grant College Program has partnered with the Delta Stewardship Council (DSC) Delta Science Program to administer its Delta Science Fellows Program, subsequently entering into an agreement with the funding agency-the Delta Stewardship Council.
+In accordance with this agreement (No. 19054), California Sea Grant's responsibilities include requesting and reviewing proposals, financial and technical reports, publications and other deliverables, and no-cost extension and budget modification requests.

-The following provides general guidelines for administering the Delta Science Fellowship funds.
+The following provides general guidelines for administering the Delta Science Fellows funds.
 In addition, each university and college has established rules and regulations governing grant administration to which the fellow should adhere.
 Please review the stipulated conditions carefully and, having done so, sign and return the "Award Acceptance Form."